DeBrosOfficial/network/README.md

 - Always run `go run scripts/generate-bootstrap-identity.go` first
 - Update `.env` files with the generated peer ID
-- Use `make run-node` instead of manual bootstrap specification
+- Use `make run-node` - the system auto-detects if it should run as bootstrap

 **Production Environment:**